0xSero/partisia-docs/docs/smart-contracts/integration/introduction-to-standard-formats.md

 # Introduction to Standard Formats

 Welcome to Partisia Blockchain's collection of standard formats for smart contracts!
 We provide standardized formats that enable seamless integration and compatibility with existing decentralized applications (DApps) and the broader blockchain ecosystem.
-Our standard formats ensure interoperability and simplify the development process for different needs, such as token contracts and non-fungible token (NFT) contracts.
+Our standard formats ensure interoperability and simplify the development process for different needs.

 ## Benefits of Standard Formats